Skip to main content

 A recruiter asks for “areas to improve” in a reference check - what do I say?
 Toggle answer

-Keep it factual, evidence-based, and job-relevant.
-Pick one low-risk growth area, explain how the candidate responded to feedback, and avoid anything misleading.
-Never invent weaknesses, but don’t overclaim either.
+Keep your answer factual, evidence-based, and relevant to the job.
+Choose one low-risk growth area, explain how the candidate responded to feedback, and avoid anything misleading.
+Never invent weaknesses, but don’t overstate strengths either.

 Should I explicitly mention confidentiality for administrative jobs?
 Toggle answer

-Yes - but do it through concrete responsibilities.
+Yes - but demonstrate it through concrete responsibilities.
 Mention handling HR files, executive correspondence, access-controlled documents, or compliance records.
-One real example of discretion under pressure signals trust far better than vague praise.
+One real example of discretion when expectations are high demonstrates trust far better than vague praise.

 What if the candidate was “good” but not outstanding?
 Toggle answer

 Write a fair, accurate letter focused on reliability: consistency, accuracy, follow-through, punctuality, and process discipline.
 Avoid superlatives.
-A calm, specific endorsement often reads more credible than exaggerated enthusiasm.
+A calm, specific endorsement is often more credible than exaggerated enthusiasm.

-Usually it means contact details they can call or email.
+Usually, it means contact details the employer can call or email.
 A “reference letter” is a separate document.
-If the posting is unclear, the candidate should ask HR what format they expect before you invest time writing.
+If the posting is unclear, the candidate should ask HR what format they expect before you invest time in writing.

 TL;DR - Make Your Office Reference Letter Credible in Minutes

-In an administrative recommendation, the difference is proof: tools used, processes protected, and one concrete “office moment” that shows discretion under pressure.
+In an administrative recommendation, the difference is proof: tools used, processes protected, and one concrete “office moment” that shows discretion when expectations are high.
 The fatal mistake is vague praise (“reliable, hardworking”) with no operational detail.

 The strongest signal is calm specificity.
 A reference that feels accurate, evidence-based, and easy to verify reduces hiring uncertainty.
 If you can offer a direct follow-up line for verification, you turn a “nice letter” into a trust lever.